shinezyy/DirtyStuff/README.md

-# DirtyStuff
+# BatchTaskTemplate
-An individual repo to contain all the tools that I created for arch research.
+Python scripts to manage parallelism and input resources for simulation tasks.

 We will support or have supported these features: